The Truscott Arms in Maida Vale raises its game

-Targeted changes made to the bright upstairs dining room reflect the new direction, with elegant tables and silverware resembling those of the Mandarin Oriental acclaimed restaurant.
+Targeted changes made to the bright upstairs dining room reflect the new direction, with elegant tables and silverware resembling those of the acclaimed restaurant at the Mandarin Oriental.

 The menu has two options: à la carte and five-course tasting.
-After enjoying the little appetizer, a light and creamy Goat Cheese and Tomato Macaroon, we try the Rabbit, Carrots, Sourdough, Fennel – the latest addition to the menu – and the Scottish Scallops, Smoked Bacon, Peas, Lemon, Truffle.
-Both starters are presented to perfection: there are three parts of the rabbit (a rack, a piece of leg and a croquette) cooked beautifully, served with carrots you actually want to eat and a delicious pumpkin purée.
-The rabbit croquette is still soft and juicy inside, it wasn’t simply prepared in the morning and reheated for service.
+After enjoying the little appetiser, a light and creamy Goat Cheese and Tomato Macaroon, we try the Rabbit, Carrots, Sourdough, Fennel – the latest addition to the menu – and the Scottish Scallops, Smoked Bacon, Peas, Lemon, Truffle.
+Both starters are perfectly presented: there are three parts of the rabbit (a rack, a piece of leg and a croquette) cooked beautifully, served with carrots you actually want to eat and a delicious pumpkin purée.
+The rabbit croquette is still soft and juicy inside; it wasn’t simply prepared in the morning and reheated for service.

-On the other hand, the scallops are an equally satisfying option, cooked with a crust but still soft, they are complemented by an exquisite piece of smoked bacon.
-Unfortunate was the proposed wine pairing: the Sauvignon Blanc 2012 by Domain Patrick Vauvy is bland and excessively fruity.
+On the other hand, the scallops are an equally satisfying option: cooked with a crust but still soft, they are complemented by an exquisite piece of smoked bacon.
+Unfortunately, the proposed wine pairing was not so well thought out: the Sauvignon Blanc 2012 by Domain Patrick Vauvy is bland and excessively fruity.

-The main courses are often the proving ground of restaurants, it’s complicated to project the same excitement of the starters in the larger main portions.
+The main courses are often the proving ground of restaurants; it’s complicated to project the same level of excitement created by the starters onto the larger main portions.

-Before the desserts, a palate cleanser is served, and it is memorable: a blackcurrant foam with coconut ice cream and coconut slice.
-After the desserts, the espresso coffee closes the meal with an impeccably intense and sophisticated note.
+Before the desserts, a memorable palate cleanser is served: a blackcurrant foam with coconut ice cream and coconut slice.
+After the desserts, an espresso coffee concludes the meal on an impeccably intense and sophisticated note.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮